Avoid

 WasteSorted ways

 A lot of people are already making the swap from disposable and single use items to sustainable and reusable alternatives.
-People who are GREAT at Avoiding set themselves up before they leave the house with things like a:
+People who are GREAT at AVOIDING set themselves up before they leave the house with things like a:

 • shopping list (with low-packaged items in mind)